 The 21-Day Challenge invites participants to complete a syllabus of short daily assignments (typically taking 15 – 30 minutes), over 21 consecutive days.
 In addition to certain readings focused on the Black American experience, including perspectives on Black history, identity and culture, and the experience of anti-Black racism in America, there are assignments that focus on the unique experience of Black lawyers in America, as well as assignments that explore how lawyers of all races can and must share in the work of bringing greater racial equity to the legal profession.

-I encourage participants to form reading circles to check in weekly, as the content can be powerful and thought-provoking, and participants may find a benefit in discussing it.
-Anyone interested in being part of a discussion circle should email Dominique Casimir.
+We encourage participants to form reading circles to check in weekly, as the content can be powerful and thought-provoking, and participants may find a benefit in discussing it.

 21-Day Racial Equity Habit-Building Challenge is the registered copyright of America & Moore, LLC.
 2014